pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 # Supply Chains

-TAP ships with a number of supply chains packages, each of which installs two [ClusterSupplyChains](https://cartographer.sh/docs/v0.6.0/reference/workload/#clustersupplychain).
+Tanzu Application Platform includes a number of supply chains packages, each of which installs two [ClusterSupplyChains](https://cartographer.sh/docs/v0.6.0/reference/workload/#clustersupplychain).
-Only one supply chain package may be installed at one time.
+Only one supply chain package can be installed at a time.

 The supply chains provide some [parameters](https://cartographer.sh/docs/v0.6.0/templating/#parameters) to the referenced templates.
-Some of these may be overridden by the parameters provided by the workload .
+Some of these might be overridden by the parameters provided by the workload .

 ## Source-to-URL

 ### Purpose

-- Fetches application source code,
+- Fetches application source code
-- builds it into an image,
+- Builds it into an image
-- writes the Kubernetes configuration necessary to deploy the application,
+- Writes the Kubernetes configuration necessary to deploy the application
-- and commits that configuration to either a git repository or an image registry.
+- Commits that configuration to either a Git repository or an container image registry

-### Resources (steps)
+### Resources

 #### source-provider

 Refers to [source-template](ootb-template-reference.hbs.md#source-template).

-Params provided:
+Parameters provided:

 - `serviceAccount` from tap-value `service_account`.
 Overridable by workload.
 - `gitImplementation` from tap-value `git_implementation`.
 NOT overridable by workload.

 #### image-provider

 Refers to [kaniko-template](ootb-template-reference.hbs.md#kaniko-template)
-when the workload provides a param `dockerfile`.
+when the workload provides a parameter `dockerfile`.
 Refers to [kpack-template](ootb-template-reference.hbs.md#kpack-template) otherwise.

-Params provided:
+Parameters provided:

 - `serviceAccount` from tap-value `service_account`.
 Overridable by workload.
 - `registry` from tap-value `registry`.
 NOT overridable by workload.
 - `clusterBuilder` from tap-value `cluster_builder`.
 Overridable by workload.